ANNUAL CE MINDFULNESS RETREAT

 Learning Objectives:

-Tuition includes a private room, nine meals, snacks and refreshments, daily yoga, and all group activities.
+Tuition includes a private room, eight meals and refreshments, daily yoga, and all group activities.
+Tuition does not include optional shiatsu massage, available for an additional $100 fee.

 All prices are listed in US dollars.